liferay/liferay-docs/discover/deployment/articles/04-upgrading-liferay/00-upgrading-liferay-intro.markdown

 Your next task is to review your Documents and Media configuration.
 Look at [`Document Library documentation`](/discover/portal/-/knowledge_base/7-0/repository-types#document-library-store-options) to see all the options in Liferay 7 before executing an upgrade process.
-There is, however, one important piece of configuration that has changed.
-The way you specify the location for the file store is no longer in the `portal-ext.properties` file.
+There are, however, two important pieces of configuration that have changed:
+* The way you specify the location for the file store is no longer in the `portal-ext.properties` file.
+* package names for the store implementations have changed from `com.liferay.portlet.documentlibrary.store` to `com.liferay.portal.store.*` and you'll need to configure the appropriate updated implementation name rather than copying over the name from your 6.2 portal-ext.properties.

 If you use the default store but don't want to store the files in the default location (`[Liferay Home]/data/document_library`), you need to create a file